 Australian Cobberdogs come in eight colours.
 However, if you were just looking at coat, there are only six.
 We've included nose colour as well, since many people do have a preference.
 It does not affect the pup's health at all.
 It's simply another way of differentiating between puppies and genetic lines.
 Here are the coat colours, categorised by nose colour:

 Our main priority for breeding Australian Cobberdogs is always health and temperament.
-Our focus on Science, Selection and Service allows us to combine parents using extensive screening techniques and DNA technology.
-Our objective is to reduce risk and hopefully produce a rainbow of healthy, happy puppies.
+Focusing on Science, Selection and Service allows us to combine parents using extensive health screening techniques and DNA technology.
+Our objective is to reduce the risk of avoidable health conditions.
+Hopefully, then, we can produce a rainbow of healthy, happy puppies.

 Our standard colours range from white/cream to chocolate and black.
 We also specialise in the rarer shades and patterns for those looking for a more striking, unusual puppy.